iPadOS 18 - June 13 2024

 Design

+Everything starts with the new design for the tab bar, which now features a capsule shape with text labels and a sliding selection indicator.
 This new design might look familiar because a similar control has been used in the Photos app for a few years.
 Essentially, it functioned as a custom segmented control to switch between different views (Months, Year, All, etc.).
 Coming from that, its resemblance to UISegmentedControl is no coincidence; both share the same design philosophy.
 However, this similarity introduces some challenges.
 While both the tab bar and the segmented control look alike, they serve different purposes.
 Switching tabs usually changes the entire view and context, whereas a segmented control typically changes the state within a single view (e.g., in the Calendar inbox, where you can switch between all and accepted events).
 We will revisit this point later.

 Glyphocalypse